IBMStreams/streamsx.documentation/docs/spl/lab/spl-lab-01-simple-app.md

 **Tip for adding space**: If you want to give the editor more space, close the Outline view, and collapse the Layers and Color Schemes palettes.
-(This lab does not use them.)
+(This section does not use them.)

 ## Review the project explorer